Two people admire a mannequin doll wearing a vibrant orange dress in a museum.

 School visit without a guide

-Visit MoMu with your class without a MoMu guide.
+Visit MoMu with your class.

 Visitor information